-Click Permission Management on the left, find Bucket ACL, and select Public Read/Private Write as Public Permissions.
+Click Permission Management > Bucket ACL(Access Control List) on the left sidebar, select Public Read/Private Write for Public Permissions, and save.

 Click Basic Configuration on the left, and find the Static Website configuration item.
 Click Edit, toggle on the Status switch, and set the static website configuration items as shown below:

 Mandatory HTTPS (Optional): After mandatory HTTPS is enabled, when a user accesses your static website, the access node of the static website will be forced enabled by using HTTPS protocol.

 Index Document (required): An index document (i.e., the homepage of the static website) is a page returned when the root directory or any subdirectory of a website is requested, which is usually named index.html.